Why should I seek out counseling? How do I know if I need it?

 How do I get started?

 To begin counseling just give us a call or send us an email letting us know that you want to schedule an appointment.
 Be ready with some good days and times for an appointment and information regarding insurance or billing.
-You can also complete the paperwork before coming to the office to save time.

 How long will it take to get things settled with the insurance company?